hartex/nc-js-course/README.md

 # nc-js-course

-Netcracker's frontend development course JavaScript code examples and snippets.
+[Netcracker's](https://www.netcracker.com/) frontend development course JavaScript code examples and snippets.
-That part of the course consist of 13 lectures about JavaScript and it's modern ecosystem.
+That part of the course consist of 12 lectures about JavaScript, front-end development and it's modern ecosystem.

 Course structure: